Stop Predatory Lending

 On June 2, in Kansas City, MO the Consumer Financial Protection Bureau (CFPB) will finally release their proposed rules for the payday loan industry.
 We’ve been fighting for this day for years and are thrilled it’s arrived.
 But this isn’t the end of the fight.
 It’s another beginning.

 Community and faith leaders from across the country will be moving to action on June 2, in Kansas City and at home, to make our voices heard.
 We need a strong rule that shuts down the payday debt trap once and for all and we're going to fight to make sure we get it.
-To join us in Kansas City and to learn more click here.
+Join us by making a comment to the CFPB in support of a strong rule!.

 The CFPB will be opening a public comment period when they release the rules and we'll need everyone's voice to be heard.
 Check back on June 2nd for ways that you can submit your own comment to the CFPB and connect with groups working on the ground to be sure that we have a rule that doesn't let the loan sharks continue to prey on our communities.